 Business Risk comprises any risk from changes in business conditions which would mean the firm may not be able to carry out its business plan.
+We have consider the impact of Covid as a part of the review.
 These risks are tested as part of the ICAAP process.